Natalie Dormer

 Birthdayfévr.
 11, 1982

-BiographyNatalie Dormer (born 11 February 1982) is an English actress.
-Best known for her versatility, her roles in period films, blockbusters, independent films, as well as her work on prominent television series.
+BiographyNatalie Dormer (born 11 February 1982) is a British actress.
+She is best known for her versatility, her roles in period films, blockbusters, independent films, as well as her work on prominent television series.
 Her accolades include winning an Empire Award, and receiving nominations for a Critics' Choice Award, two Gemini Awards, and two Screen Actors Guild Awards.

 Dormer had her breakthrough playing the role of Anne Boleyn on the Showtime series The Tudors (2007–08), which earned her widespread acclaim.
 She made her stage debut in Sweet Nothings (2010) and portrayed the Duchess of York in Madonna's film W.E.
 (2011) and Private Lorraine in Captain America: The First Avenger (2011).
 Dormer then gained international attention for playing Margaery Tyrell on the HBO series Game of Thrones (2012–2016) and Cressida in the last two parts of The Hunger Games franchise (2014–2015), which rank as her highest-grossing films.
 She has also portrayed Irene Adler/Moriarty on the CBS series Elementary (2013–15) and Sara Price/Jess Price in The Forest (2016), and voiced Onica in the series The Dark Crystal: Age of Resistance (2019).
 She earned praise for her leading role in the miniseries Penny Dreadful: City of Angels (2020).